BritishTrustForOrnithology/AcousticTools/README.md

 The following workflow could be used with BirdNET.

-1. Use rename_songmeter_files() to convert all audio files to the preferred name format
+1. Use rename_songmeter_files() to convert all audio files to the preferred name format.
+This will make it easier later if any sampling is required by date/time
 2. Run BirdNET using the BirdNET GUI and select one of R, CSV or Audacity output formats
-3. Run read_birdnet_results()s to read and collate the outputs into a standard format
+3. Run read_birdnet_results() to read and collate the outputs into a standard format.
+This will return a dataframe.
+Save for next step
-4. Apply user-selected protocols to shortlist clips for verification. e.g. all of species A and B, but only a 10% sample stratified by site, for species C.
+4. Apply user-selected protocols to shortlist clips for verification. e.g. all of species A and B, but only a 10% sample stratified by site, for species C. Use this method to produce a dataframe where each row is a detection you want to export.
+For each row make a unique filename for what you want that chunk to be called.
-5. Run extract_chunks() on a dataframe produced in 4) to produce short audio chunks for manual checking
+5. Now use extract_chunks() applied to each row of the dataframe produced in 4) to produce short audio chunks for manual checking

+Simon Gillings
+October 2024